PhpMadman/PrestaShop-MadModules/README.md

 PrestaShop-MadModules
 =====================

-Price File is a simple module that exports info from your products into a csv file.<br>
+InfoFile is a simple module that exports info from your products into a csv file.<br>
 Currently it's only beeing developed for my site and clients.<br>

 Current security key on minor: 652696073734